karlsoderby/karlhafsa/README.md

 (For Mac users, please visit http://gort.io/documentation/getting_started/downloads/ to download gort for Mac, and replace the current gort.exe file that currently exists in this folder, or use the one that I included in the /gort for mac/gort.exe)

 ## Starting it up
-$ npm start (starts a live-server at localhost:5000 and starts the 'robot' on the arduino Go to localhost:5000 and start using.
-Wire Arduino board accordingly to the pins in the app.js file,
+$ npm start (starts a live-server at localhost:5000 and starts the 'robot' on the arduino.

+Go to localhost:5000 and start controlling the lights on the board.
+Make sure the Arduino is wired properly and that each LED

 You can now control the arduino board from localhost:5000